-The Court should disregard this finding because it merely provides an opinion of Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion of

 1159.
 Virtually everyone understands that the time a product takes to biodegrade is dependent upon a variety of factors.
 (Stewart, Tr.
 2813).

 1160.
 The totality of the evidence obtained from Dr. Stewart's survey indicates that consumers have a very rich and nuanced understanding of biodegradability.
 (Stewart, Tr.
 2814).